KeithRieck/PixelStrip_CircuitPython/README.md

 PixelStrip is a small extension to AdaFruit's [Neopixel library](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel) for [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython).
 The PixelStrip library allows you to add Animations to the strip.
 Multiple strips can have separate animations that run in parallel.

-This library has been tested with the [Adafruit Feather RP2040](https://www.adafruit.com/product/4884).

 ## Installation

 First, [download the latest CircuitPython libraries](https://circuitpython.org/libraries).